-Aiding your dog’s digestion could greatly reduce the risk of flatulence.
+Aiding your dog’s digestion could greatly reduce the risk of excessive gas.

 Dogs’ stomachs tend to produce an excessive amount of acid to break down large quantities of food.
 This may cause acid reflux which can be as problematic as flatulence.
 This is why it’s important to give their stomachs some sort of additional substances for digestion, such as probiotics.

 Probiotics are good bacteria that can help the stomach break down food without the need to produce an excessive amount of acid.
 Unfortunately, rich quantities of probiotics can only be found in yogurt, kombucha, and pickles, which are not compatible with most dog breeds.
 This is why it’s best consumed through digestive supplements.

 Aside from aiding digestion, probiotics can also reduce the risk of allergies, improve the heart and kidney condition, and boost your dogs’ immune systems.

 On the other hand, multivitamins with a balanced amount of organic fibers are also preferred by some dog owners.

 These multivitamins contain vegetable fiber and vegetable starch that can also break down food efficiently and ensure that the dog’s body absorbs its essential nutrients.
 And because they are organic, they also have less risk of allergic reaction or side effects.